JEpifanio90/photoTourist/README.md

-# README
+# PhotoTourist Module 2

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+What did I used?

-* Ruby version
+* Ruby on rails

-* System dependencies

-* Configuration
+* Bootstrap 3.x

-* Database creation
+* Bower

+* MongoDb --> ugh

-* Database initialization
+* Postgresql

-* How to run the test suite
+# How to run

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Clone the repo

+* Install all gems: bundle OR bundle install

+* Create the db: rake db:create

+* Make the migrations: rake db:migrate

+* Seed the db: rake db:seed

+* That's it! rails s

+* Note: Here's a one liner rake db:drop db:create db:migrate db:seed && rails s